kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 #### Policy Attachment

-Policies attached to a parent `Gateway` apply to both the parent and all `ListenerSet` listeners.
+Policy attachment is [under discussion] in https://github.com/kubernetes-sigs/gateway-api/discussions/2927

+Similar to Routes, `ListenerSet` can inherit policy from a Gateway.
-Policies that attach to a `ListenerSet` apply to all listeners defined in that resource, but do not impact listeners in the parent `Gateway`
+Policies that attach to a `ListenerSet` apply to all listeners defined in that resource, but do not impact listeners in the parent `Gateway`.
+This allows `ListenerSets` attached to the same `Gateway` to have different policies.
 If the implementation cannot apply the policy to only specific listeners, it should reject the policy.

 ## Alternatives